heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 Use a buffer to read multiple bytes at once:

-1. First time, a system call is made to read a block of data
+1. First time, a system call is made to read a block of data.
-2. Subsequent reads are done from the buffer
+2. Subsequent reads are done from the buffer.
-3. When the buffer is empty, a new block is read
+3. When the buffer is empty, a new block is read.

 ![bg right:45% w:90%](./images/processing-binary-data.png)